PED8026 Higher Education: Past – Present – Future

 Program

-The three days will be organized as a round-table seminar, a collaborative platform where we will read and discuss each text closely.
-Participants will take turns leading the readings and discussions, fostering a sense of shared responsibility and contribution.
+The three days will be organized as a seminar with readings and discussions on the course theme and the participants’ work.
+Participants and course leaders will take turns in leading the readings and discussions, fostering a sense of shared responsibility and contribution.
 The course leaders will also give introductions that bring central aspects and concepts to our attention.

 Compulsory assignment - before the course